 Node.js has a good developer community.
 If you are using Node.js, you’ll find many tools created by other developers on GitHub for free.
 Additionally, you’ll receive a lot of help with your coding problems.
 Node.js community also looks at the new releases almost immediately and the updates are made available fast.

 Python has a fantastic developer community.
-We’ve always been impressed by how they come together in creating new things and making them better.
+We’ve always been impressed by how they come together to create new things and make them better.
 Today, you will find a Python tool/library for almost everything you can think of.
 But this does not apply to Django.
 The community for this framework is moderately active.

 Development freedom/time/cost when comparing Node.js vs Django

 We’ve already uncovered that Node.js gives you more freedom than Django when it comes to building web applications.